 Who is organizing Advance Camp?

-Advance Camp is an all-volunteer effort run by veterans of multiple campaigns and administrations and is not affiliated with or funded by any 2020 campaign or organization.
+Advance Camp is an all-volunteer effort organized by Doug Landry with the help of veterans of multiple campaigns and administrations and is not affiliated with or funded by any 2020 campaign or organization.

 Why do it 600 days before Election Day?